erikoest/symath/README.md

 A nameless user-defined function can be created using the lmd method.
 The method returns a function object which does not have a name, but otherwise works as a function.
-This is often useful when defining operators (see 'defining operators' section below).
+The lambda function has important usages in operators.
+Since they eturn a function as the result, it will typically be a lambda function.
+Also, the lambda function can be used for wrapping an expression into a function before doing an integral or derivative, in this way telling which variables the operator should work on.
 The lambda function can be called using the call method or the Ruby 'call' operator '()':

 <pre>
   > l = lmd(:x**3 + :y**2 + 1, :x, :y)